-TestComplete includes special features for simulating mouse and mouse wheel events.
-You can simulate these events from keyword tests, scripts and low-level procedures.
-This topic provides detailed information on how to simulate a mouse wheel rotation in your tests.
+In TestComplete tests, you can simulate mouse and mouse wheel events.
+You can do it in keyword tests, scripts, and low-level procedures.
+This topic describes how to simulate a mouse wheel rotation in your tests.
 For information on how to simulate other mouse events, see Simulating Mouse Actions.

-MouseWheel actions.
-However, TestComplete records user actions over windows and controls as operations with objects.
-According to this concept mouse wheel actions may be recorded in another form.
-For instance, if you rotate the mouse wheel to scroll the contents displayed in a text editor, TestComplete will record the scrolling as assignments to the
+TestComplete records user actions over tested applications, including the mouse wheel rotation, as object operations.
+For example, if you rotate the mouse wheel to scroll the contents displayed in a text editor, TestComplete will record the scrolling as modifying the

-MouseWheel action is when you rotate the mouse wheel to scroll through combo box items without opening the drop-down list of this combo box.
+MouseWheel action.
+For example, TestComplete uses this action to simulate mouse wheel rotation to select a value in an up-down control or to scroll through combo box items without opening the drop-down list of this combo box.

-You can simulate mouse wheel rotations from a keyword test by using the On-Screen Action operation with specified parameters.
-You can also create a sequence of simulated events by adding the desired number of the On-Screen Action operations to the test.
+You can simulate mouse wheel rotations from a keyword test by using the On-Screen Action operation.

 Open your keyword test for editing.

 Add the On-Screen Action operation to the test.
-After the operation is dragged, TestComplete will display the Operation Parameters wizard.
+TestComplete will show the Operation Parameters wizard.

-Then you can specify an object to simulate a click within it in one of the following ways:
+Specify an object to simulate user actions over it in one of the following ways:

-Click the Pick Object... button, and when the Pick Object dialog appears, drag the target glyph () to the desired object.
-In our case, if we drag the glyph to the Notepad window and then release the mouse button, the following object will be selected by the wizard: “
+Click Pick Object, and when the Pick Object dialog appears, drag the target glyph () to the desired object.

-In the second page of the wizard, select the appropriate method from the list.
-In our case, it will be the
+On the second page of the wizard, select the

-On the third page of the Operation Parameters wizard you can specify parameters of the selected method:
+On the third page of the Operation Parameters wizard, specify parameters of the selected method:

-Specify the rotation “distance”, in wheel detents.
-In our case, this value is equal to -1, which means that the mouse wheel will be rotated one detent toward the user.
+The Delta parameter specifies the rotation “distance”, in wheel detents.
+For example, -1 means that the mouse wheel will be rotated one detent toward the user.

-Enter the constant, that specifies whether the SHIFT, CTRL or ALT key is pressed during the wheel rotation.
-For instance, if you enter the
+The Shift parameter specifies whether the SHIFT, CTRL or ALT key is pressed during the wheel rotation.
+For example, if you enter the

-skAlt constant, the ALT key will be pressed during the rotation.
+skAltconstant, the ALT key will be pressed during the rotation.
 For information about possible values, see TShiftKey.
-In our case, this parameter is equal to

 Click Finish to save the changes and to close the wizard.
 TestComplete will append the operation to the test.

-Now the mouse event will be simulated when you run your keyword test.
-In our example, the mouse will rotate within the Notepad window and Shift will not be pressed during the click.
+Now, the mouse event will be simulated when you run your keyword test.

 You can also use the Call Object Method operation to simulate mouse wheel rotations.
 For more information on how to perform typical tasks in keyword tests, see Common Tasks for Keyword Test Operations.